christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 It is a decoder-only transformer that has 25 layers and 7 attention heads per attention layer.
 The broader focus of this analysis is identifying the circuit that successfully models the ToM task, and the narrow focus is indentifying that circuit by understanding the behavior of the attention heads, MLPs and residual streams.

 In terms of the internal mechanisms of a language model, a **feature** is a property of the input that humans can understand and is represented in a model's activation (the tokens from the ToM passage).
 A **circuit** informs us of how these features are extracted from the input and then processed by the model to implement specific language model behaviors (e.g., reasoning), which gives us an algorithmic understanding of the models reasoning.
+First we understand the features, use those features to understand the circuits which connect those features and once we understand more circuits we can understand the model.

 Humans make predictions about others' thoughts and feelings —a key component of ToM— through a combination of neurological processes and behavioral observations.
 These processes are intricate and involve multiple steps, both at the neural and cognitive levels.
 At the level of a decoder-only transformer model, we can first broadly begin to understand ToM prediction for this specific passage through a simple interpretable algorithm largely dependent on John's mental state of where he put the cat: